sharontherese/latin-mass-funeral/config/_default/content/Other Resources/customs.md

 toggle = false

 +++
-Flowers have beauty and rich histories, and many flowers have connections to Catholic tradition and practice.
+Flowers have rich histories, and many flowers have connections to Catholic tradition and practice.

-The most obvious place to start is with Medieval Mary gardens, an old, recently rediscovered practice of creating gardens full of flowers with Marian symbolism or association - lilies, roses, marigolds, and many more. \[1\] \[2\]
+The most obvious place to start is with Medieval Mary gardens, an old, recently rediscovered practice of creating gardens full of flowers with Marian associations - lilies, roses, marigolds, and many more. \[1\] \[2\]

+For one of the most complete collections I have found on flowers associated with Mary, read Fr.
+Louis Gemminger's 1858 lectures, _Flowers of Mary_. \[3\]

+The Catholic Church prefers fresh flowers to artificial ones, but the relative enforcement of that preference will depend entirely on the church or parish.
+(I have been in weddings where fake flowers were allowed; I was not allowed to use fake flowers for my own.) \[4\]

-I selected my wedding flowers based on a combination of Marian devotions, our names, and our family backgrounds.
+As an example: I selected my wedding flowers based on a combination of Marian devotions, our names, and our family backgrounds.
 Here's what I included in my program:

 > The **cornflower** is one of Germany’s national symbols.
 They are associated with faithfulness and the Habsburg monarchy.
 The last ruling Habsburgs, Karl and Zita, are on their way to sainthood, and are two of the only (almost) saints to be venerated specifically for the vocation of marriage. **Rue** is the national herb of Lithuania, and commonly used by Lithuanian brides for hair wreaths. \[...\] During the Medieval Era, it became popular to dedicate a garden to Mary, and over time, numerous plants became associated with her.
-The flowers we have chosen stem from this tradition. **Roses** and **Sweet Williams** both have a Marian connection, and a connection to the bride’s and groom’s names (Rose of Sharon, and William). **Anemones** have an historical connection to both Mary and the Crusades. \[3\]
+The flowers we have chosen stem from this tradition. **Roses** and **Sweet Williams** both have a Marian connection, and a connection to the bride’s and groom’s names (Rose of Sharon, and William). **Anemones** have an historical connection to both Mary and the Crusades. \[5\]

-For one of the most complete collections I have found on flowers associated with Mary, read Fr.
-Louis Gemminger's 1858 lectures, _Flowers of Mary_. \[4\]

-The Catholic Church prefers fresh flowers to artificial ones, but the relative enforcement of that preference will depend entirely on the church or parish.
-(I have been in weddings where fake flowers were allowed; I was not allowed to use fake flowers for my own, for example.) \[5\]

 Below are a number of sources that I used to research flower histories.
 There are many more out there!

 ## Sources